AnthonyMastrean/chocolateypackages/readme.markdown

-# Turn on Git's AutoCorrect Feature.
+# Turn on Git's AutoCorrect Feature
 This option is available only in Git 1.6.1 and later.
 If you mistype a command in Git 1.6, it shows you something like this:

     cmd> git com